-A first segment before the first asterisk() is an actionset name.
-The second segment goes before a next asterisk.
-In the above example, "uri=coap://10.251.44.228:49858/a/light|power=10" is the segment.
+"uri=coap://10.251.44.228:49858/a/light|power=on" is the segment.
 This can be also divided into two sub segments by a vertical bar(|): URI and a pair of attribute key and value.

-The remained string from the second asterisk is same as the second segment.
+The remained string from the second asterisk is same as the third segment.

-4.3 THINGS MANAGER
+3.3 THINGS MANAGER

 A software service which helps to shape a specific group and maintain that group.
-Group action feature - creating, maintaining and executing group action related with this group also provided by Things Manager
+Group action feature - creating, maintaining and executing group action related with this group also provided by Things Graph Manager